CypherCove/gdx-cclibs/covetools/README.md

 ## Project Dependency
 CoveTools is available via Maven Central.
 You can add it to your LibGDX project's base `build.gradle` under the `core` module's dependencies:

-    compile "com.cyphercove.gdx:covetools:1.0"
+    compile "com.cyphercove.gdx:covetools:1.1.0"

 or

+    compile "com.cyphercove.gdx:covetools:1.1.1-SNAPSHOT"

+If you are using the live wallpaper features, you also need to add **covetools-android** to your Android module dependencies:

-    compile "com.cyphercove.gdx:covetools:1.1.0-SNAPSHOT"
+    compile "com.cyphercove.gdx:covetools-android:1.1.0"

 CoveTools is compatible with LibGDX 1.9.5+.
-The SNAPSHOT version will be kept up-to-date with any breaking changes in the LibGDX SNAPSHOT as quickly as possible.

 CoveTools does not (yet) support GWT.